y1fe1/typst-resume-template/resume.typ

 )

 #resume_item[
-  - *Pionnered Designed and developed* a testing software build using C\# and.net framework for laser sensor systems, creating a *first-of-its-kind tool* at the company that integrates proprietary algorithms with third-party Motion Control API.
+  - *Designed and developed* a testing software build using C\# and.net framework for laser sensor systems, integrates proprietary algorithms with third-party Motion Control API.
   - *Transformed testing workflow* with intorducing for XML scripts input to allow automated testing, Implemented real-time data capture and dynamic visualization using the OxyPlot library, enabling comprehensive analysis of sensor performance under various conditions.

-  - Progressed development of another testing software using MFC framework , implementing focus algorithms for various surface types to automate sensor focusing and value collection.
-Enhanced code quality by reducing redundancy and designing a robust object-oriented programming structure, improving maintainability and scalability of the software
+  - Progressed development of another testing software with MFC framework , implementing focus algorithms for various surface types to automate sensor focusing and value collection.
+Enhanced code quality by reducing redundancy and designing a robust OOP structure, improving maintainability and scalability of the software
 ]

 #work_experience_item_header(